DomPolizzi/Auto-llm-infra/README.md

 # Title Here:
 I know LLM's are cool and all, but you know whats not cool?
 Setting up the Infrastructure.
 Well look no further, here are some scripts and ways to deploy Containerized LLM's in a flash.

+Please Review the Terraform Code before using it, currently using Bash Variables for Security.